Building Control Application Forms

 Your proposed work may need to comply with the Party Wall Act 1996

-Work can proceed knowing that a formal notice of approval has been granted and the checked plans stamped approved accordingly which can be submitted to you upon request.
+Work can proceed knowing that a formal notice of approval has been granted and the checked plans stamped granted accordingly which can be submitted to you upon request.
 This has the advantage that if the plans are followed there should be no problems on site.

 The drawings that are submitted will need to show all the construction details and preferably well in advance of your intended date of starting work on site.